 Amsterdam Dance Event (ADE) is fast approaching in under a month!

 Soon, an electrifying energy will run through the city and you’ll be able to hear dance music in every corner, as 350,000 people from all over the world descend upon Amsterdam.
 Literally a dance music lover’s paradise.
-If you haven’t fixed your accommodations yet, it’s best to hurry up and book a hotel.
+Do you know where to stay for Amsterdam Dance Event 2017 yet?
+If you haven’t fixed your accommodations, it’s best to hurry up and book a hotel.. it’s gonna get busy!

 A big misconception of Amsterdam Dance Event first-timers is that ADE is a single event or festival.